 Tournament Stats.
 We've published some key player statistics for this week's Scottish Open that will help to shape a view on players who traditionally play well at this event.
-Please note, Dundonald is hosting this event for the first time this year: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+Please note, Gullane hosted this event in 2015 only: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Alex Noren, 50/1; 2015: Rickie Fowler, 22/1; 2014: Justin Rose, 14/1; 2013: Phil Mickelson, 22/1; 2012: Jeev Milkha Singh, 100/1; Luke Donald, 10/1; Edoardo Molinari, 70/1 .
-For a summary of winners' odds on the European Tour for the past 5 years based on the 2016 schedule click here.
+2017: Rafa Cabrera-Bello, 50/1; 2016: Alex Noren, 50/1; 2015: Rickie Fowler, 22/1; 2014: Justin Rose, 14/1; 2013: Phil Mickelson, 22/1; 2012: Jeev Milkha Singh, 100/1; Luke Donald, 10/1; Edoardo Molinari, 70/1 .
+For a summary of winners' odds on the European Tour for the past 7 years based on the 2017 schedule click here.

 Tournament Trends & Key Factors.

 Looking back to the 2015 Scottish Open held here at Gullane, the key stats of the top-3 finishes were as folllows:

 Length off the tee was of little consequence 3 years ago and driving accuracy, or lack of, didn't prove to be too much of a hindrance to the players in serious contention.
 Greens in regulation wasn't as crucial as most other weeks either with Fowler missing more than a third of putting surfaces and Jacquelin even worse, which ultimately put the emphasis very much on how a player performed on and around the greens.